 Starting at the former Fountain Inn (now a private house) follow the path to the former mining areas of the Califat Spinney and the Gorse Field which are now nature reserves.
 Wonder at the stories that could be told by the weathered bricks in the 200 year old Hough Mill.
 Visit St George’s Church with its literary origins and sad link with the 1863 Califat Colliery Disaster. (download a map)

 These short walks are three to five miles in length and could finish with a refreshing drink.

 Swannington’s Hidden Heritage

 From the Station public house follow ancient green lanes and miners’ paths to Coleorton, Hough Mill and Limby Hall.
 Open your eyes to unlock the secrets of the woodlands and roads with wide verges.
-Visualise the mines and horse drawn tramways where now there are only trees, brambles and grass. (download a map)
+Visualise the mines and horse drawn tramways where now varieties of trees stand tall in the verdant undergrowth. (download a map)

 Woodlands and Conservation